chuchi-chaschtli/CS4410/insn/README.md

 # Changes from previous IR and Frame Analysis work

+## Commuting

+Previously, we didn't implement `commute` or `notRel`, as we didn't see how they would be used in the IR.
+However, implementing `commute` made our lives easier when handling CJUMPs.

+Since `commute <` is equal to `>`, we can commute `CJUMP < e1 e2 t f` to be `CJUMP > e2 e1 t f`, without having to write both cases explicitly.

 ## Reserved registers

 For this assignment, we initialized five reserved registers (temps, for now)